Dragon Ball Creator Akira Toriyama Dies Aged 68 - UrduPoint

 First serialised in 1984, "Dragon Ball" is one of the best-selling manga franchises of all time and has spawned countless anime series, films and video games.

-Toriyama died on March 1 because of an "acute subdural haematoma" -- a blood clot on the brain -- a statement posted to the official "Dragon Ball" account on X, formerly Twitter, said.
+Toriyama died on March 1 because of a blood clot on the brain, a statement posted to the official "Dragon Ball" account on X, formerly Twitter, said.

 "It's our deep regret that he still had several works in the middle of creation," said the statement attributed to Toriyama's Bird Studio, which praised the artist's "great enthusiasm".